carmezambrana/carmezambrana.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my academic website.
-I am a PhD student in Artificial Intelligence at the Integrative Computational Network Biology (ICONBI) group of the Life Sciences department at Barcelona Supercomputer Center (BSC).
+I am a Postdoctoral Researcher at the Integrative Computational Network Biology (ICONBI) group of the Life Sciences department at Barcelona Supercomputer Center (BSC).

 Research Interests
 ======